Cyclone Les

 Tropical Cyclone Les was a Category 2 storm in the 1997–98 Australian region cyclone season, which affected the Northern Territory of Australia in January 1998.

 Meteorological history

 On 19 January 1998, an area of low pressure developed over the Gulf of Carpentaria.
 Little development occurred as the system traveled initially towards the southwest and later towards the east.
-Late on 21 January, the low moved over the Cape York Peninsula and began to strengthen.
+Late on 21 January, the low moved over the Cape York Peninsula in Queensland and began to strengthen.
 A surge of moisture from a northwest monsoon and a tightening pressure gradient due to an area of high pressure located over the Great Australian Bight, allowed the system to develop.
 The first warning published by the Australian Bureau of Meteorology was issued on 23 January, after the storm had moved back over the Gulf of Carpentaria.

 Storm and impact

 The intense rainfall also occurred during "king high tides" in the Timor Sea that pushed water from the lower reaches upstream, as a result, floodwater drainage was impeded.
 Flooding was most severe in Katherine, Northern Territory, where flooding began 24 January.
 Many residents were evacuated to cyclone shelters, while several others were stranded on rooftops.
 On Australia Day, 26 January, roads north and south from Katherine were closed due to rising floodwaters, and Royal Australian Air Force personnel from RAAF Base Tindal joined local police and emergency services to assist with sandbagging critical infrastructure.
 Some 5000 residents were evacuated as an estimated 500 businesses and 1200 homes were inundated by floodwaters, including the Katherine District Hospital.
 On 27 January, a state of emergency was declared for Katherine as the Katherine River reached a level of 20.3 m (66.6 ft).
 The floodwaters peaked at 20.4 m at the Katherine railway bridge, passing the previous record of 19.3m during major flooding in 1957.
 Two days later, 392 residents were evacuated from the Daly River region, approximately 200 km downstream from Katherine, where floodwaters had risen above 11.5m and would continue to rise to a peak of 16.8 m on 3 February.

 The cyclone dumped over 380mm of rainfall in the area within a 48-hour period, leaving water up to 2 m (6.5 ft) through much of the town.
 The flooding forced at least 2,000 people out of their homes, and killed 3 people.
 Total damages from the storm amounted to at least A$100 million (US$64.7 million).
 Additionally, local infrastructure was severely damaged by the storm.
 During the flood emergency, the only road access between Darwin and the rest of Australia was impassable for five days.
 Drainage and sewerage systems failed, leading to an outbreak of gastroenteritis.
 When the flood waters receded, priority was given to making critical facilities such as the hospital operational once again, with 300 additional Australian Defence Force personnel arriving to assist with the clean-up.